kaizenn33/kaizenn33/README.md

-### Hi there 👋, my name is Lu.
+### Hi there 👋, my name is Lu Min Paing.
 #### I am a fullstack web developer
-My full name would be long so you can just call me Lu ⛄.
-Lu Min Paing is just a Burmese name for my identity :myanmar:.
-I am currently learning React and TypeScript for the expansion my skillset for web developing 💻.
-I am proficient in Laravel and Bootstrap, in terms, I am quite confident in backend developing :hammer_and_wrench:.
-I am currently a student from NCC Education UK and have a certificate from freecodecamp for JavaScript Algorithms and Data Structure :desktop_computer:
+I am from Myanmar:myanmar:.
+I am currently learning React and TypeScript for the expansion my skillset for web developing .
+I am proficient in Laravel and Bootstrap, in terms, I am quite confident in backend developing.
+I am currently a student from NCC Education UK and have a certificate from freecodecamp for JavaScript Algorithms and Data Structure.

-- 🔭 I’m currently working on Laravel Blog.
-- 🌱 I’m currently learning React, Tailwind and TypeScript.
-- 💬 Ask me about Laravel, JavaScript and PHP.
-- 📫 How to reach me: luminpaing.dev@gmail.com
-- ⚡ Fun fact: I am an INTJ

 ![](https://komarev.com/ghpvc/?username=kaizenn33&color=blue)